Djibouti City: History

-Vegetation

-Djibouti is rich in plant species partly because of its diversity of habitats, including beaches, mangroves and semi-arid lands.
-The most prevalent plant communities are the African foxtail grass, Urochondra, Panicum turgidum and Acacia tortilis.

-Geology

-Djibouti is subject to earthquakes because of its location on the Somali Plate and Red Sea Rift.
-The geological instability has produced numerous faults, which cause earthquakes but most of them are too small to be felt.

-Districts

-Djibouti's urban area is partitioned into 31 districts, which include Heron, Gabode, Haramous and Makka Al Moukarama.
-Balbala suburb has been officially part of the city since 1987, and is divided into 18 districts.
-The commune of Ras-Dika whose territory corresponds to the 6th arrondissement.
-The commune of Boulaos regroups the 1st, 2nd and 3rd arrondissements.
-The town of Balbala includes the 4th and 5th arrondissements.
-The sandy beaches of Djibouti city have vibrant coral reefs, and are prime real estate for the first tourist resorts in many years.

 Climate

 Djibouti has an arid climate (Köppen: BWh).
 It is characterised by very hot rainless summers and a very warm, slightly wetter winter season.
 Most of the annual precipitation falls between October and May.
 The city sees on average 163.5 mm of rainfall per year.
 Average high temperatures range from 29 C during the months of December, January and February, to about 42 C in July.
 There are two seasons: a hot dry season from May to October and a cooler season with more precipitation from November to April (winter).
-The rainfall on the coast usually occurs between November to March, whereas further inland it falls between April to October.
+The rainfall on the coast usually occurs between November and March, whereas further inland it falls between April and October.
 In the summer months, temperatures routinely exceed 40 C, with relative humidity at its lowest point of the year.
 Sunshine is abundant in the city, averaging eight to ten hours a day year-round.
 It is lowest during the rainy period, when there is some coastal fog and greater cloud coverage as warm air passes over the cool sea surface.
 However, precipitation is highly variable and long periods without any rainfall occur throughout the year.
 Unusual episodes of heavy rain sometimes occur, with a maximal 224 mm falling in November 1949.

 This climate zone has summers that reach a maximum temperature of 41.7 C and a minimum temperature of 32 C. Winters have average nighttime temperatures of 21 C and a daytime maximum temperatures of 29 C. There are barely any days in the year without sunshine, and even during the winter there are many clear days.